| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 We are looking

-forward to welcoming President Bush in China in
+forward to welcoming President Bush in China inthe coming fall.

 有志者﹐